KevinJordanENG/BSRC-dev/dedoppler/survey_and_benchmarking_dedoppler_pipelines.md

 All data processing was performed on the Breakthrough Listen servers.
 As all dependencies and command line utility were already installed on these machines, the installation procedures were not tested.
 Given the above information, the required time and ease is left to the reader to infer based on their individual computing system and experience.

-###### Documentation & Codebase
+#### Documentation & Codebase

 As turboSETI is the workhorse getting the most usage out of the three pipelines examined, the documentation was the most developed and complete.
-The README provided a fairly thourough walkthrough of installation, details on how to run the pipeline both as command line and as a python package, and some demo output results.
+The README provided a fairly thorough walkthrough of installation, details on how to run the pipeline both as command line and as a python package, and some demo output results.
 This enabled quick startup to the usage of this software.

 The GitHub repository also included a link to complete documentation at <https://turbo-seti.readthedocs.io>.
-This was very thourough defining functions, their parameters, and descriptions.
+This was very thorough defining functions, their parameters, and descriptions.
 Info was available for the dedoppler search, data handling, file writing, needed kernels, helper functions, and hit-search.
 While complete, information about how to use the main functions independently while maintaining desired performance was lacking.
 This was likeley due to above mentioned general usage case where the user is interested in running the whole pipeline to examine resulting output.

 As the codebase was almost entireley Python, the scripts were easy to understand and easily digestible.

 ### hyperSETI

-###### Interface Options
+#### Interface Options

-There were two interface options available for turboSETI: a command line utility and as a Python package.
+There were two interface options available for hyperSETI: a command line utility and as a Python package.
 Due to version specific dependencies, a conda virtual environment was necessary to run hyperSETI.
-Further information about this is presented below in the Install section.
+Further information about this was presented below in the Install section.

 **Command Line Utility**: This interfacing option allowed a straightforward and streamlied option to run the entire hyperSETI pipeline.
 The usage was simple with many optional arguemnts.
 Additionally, the command line utility offered a well built "help" menu with the passing of the `-h` flag as shown below.